Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_installation_and_setup.rst

 The .zip folder contains the following ASCII files:

-- ``pick_it_communication13_C.kl`` is a Karel program that cares of the low level communication.
+- ``pick_it_communication15_C.kl`` is a Karel program that cares of the low level communication.
 This files should not be adapted.

-- ``EXAMPLE_PICK_IT.LS`` is a Teach Pendant program that shows a simple pick application for FANUC using Pickit.
+- ``PICKIT_SIMPLE_PICKING.LS`` is a Teach Pendant program that shows a simple pick application for FANUC using Pickit.
+  More infomation about this example program can be found in the following article, :ref:`fanuc-example-picking-program`.

 - For calibration we provide two Teach Pendant programs;

-  - ``MP_CALIBRATE.LS`` for :ref:`multi-poses-calibration`
+  - ``PICKIT_MP_CALIBRATE.LS`` for :ref:`multi-poses-calibration`, this program is explained in full in the following article, :ref:`fanuc-calibration-program`.

-  - ``CALIBRATE.LS`` for :ref:`single-pose-calibration`
+  - ``PI_CALIBRATE.LS`` for :ref:`single-pose-calibration`.

-- The other ``*.LS`` file define short Teach Pendant program that abstract some of the Pickit logic into more user readable functions.
+- The other ``PI_**.LS`` files define short Teach Pendant programs that abstract some of the Pickit logic into more user readable functions.
 They can also serve as macros that can be called manually.
 More about that later.

-.. tip:: In case of using Fanuc software version v8.30, you can directly use the binaries available in the downloaded folder.
+.. tip:: In case of using Fanuc software version V7.X, V8.X and V9.X , you can directly use the binaries available in the downloaded folder.
 In the other case, you first have to compile the above files into binaries.

 ..
-Warning:: Modifying the ``pick_it_communication13_C.kl`` file should only be considered after talking to a Pickit support engineer.
+Warning:: Modifying the ``pick_it_communication15_C.kl`` file should only be considered after talking to a Pickit support engineer.

 Upload the files to the robot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~